densify-dev/Container-Optimization-Data-Forwarder/examples/AuthenticatedPrometheus/readme.md

     `kubectl create -f clusterrole.yml`

-4. Modify the cluster role binding to set the namespace being used to run the forwader:
+4. Modify the cluster role binding to set the namespace being used to run the forwarder:

 	`namespace: <namespace using for Forwarder>`